moj-analytical-services/user-guidance/source/documentation/data-engineering-tools-docs/airflow/instructions/dag-pipeline.md

 The `airflow` repo validates the folder structure, DAGs (`validation.dags`) and Roles (`validation.roles`).
 The validation will run automatically when you raise a PR, but you can also validate using the command line to spot errors sooner.

+You’ll have to create and activate the python environment as specified in requirements-validation.txt.
+Make sure you are in the root of `airflow` repo and that you specify the full path to the file(s) you wish to validate

 The preferred method for running this validation is:

 ```java